DevManSam777/puppeteer-pinger/README.md

 ## How It Keeps Apps Alive

 When Render apps on the free tier have no external traffic for 15 minutes, they spin down.
 This app:
-1. Pings itself (external traffic)
+1. Pings itself and other apps with HTTP requests (external traffic)
-2. Uses Puppeteer to visit other apps (real HTTP requests)
+2. Follows up with Puppeteer browser visits (sustained activity)
 3. Runs at your configured interval (default 10 minutes, before 15-minute timeout)
-4. Keeps all apps active and responsive
+4. Dual-method approach ensures apps stay active and responsive

 ## Troubleshooting